|

 Faux Flowers and Greenery

 When you don’t have the option of fresh flowers, faux flowers are the next best thing.
-And I have to admit, I sometimes like the faux version even more because they last longer, and I can add them to my baskets.
+And I must admit, I sometimes like the faux version even more because they last longer, and I can add them to my baskets.

 spring vignette with faux flowers and birds